 - Current or former (who quit within the past 15 years) smokers with at least a 30 pack-years history of smoking

-- No major health problems or conditions that would prevent you from receiving cancer care treatment such as surgery
+- No major health problems or conditions that would prevent cancer care treatment such as surgery

 What if I do not meet the requirements for lung cancer screening?

-If you don’t meet these criteria and you believe you are at risk for lung cancer, tell your health care provider about your concerns.
+If you don't meet these three requirements and you think you are at risk for lung cancer, tell your health care provider.
 There are sometimes exceptions for specific situations.
 Other times, screening can be offered as part of a clinical trial.

-A lung cancer screening test is fast and painless and requires no fasting, needles or injections or any special preparations or precautions.
-You will probably be in the CT room for about five minutes.
+A lung cancer screening test is fast and painless.
+It doesn't require fasting, or use needles or injections.
+There are no special preparations or precautions.
+It usually takes about five minutes.

 The benefits of lung cancer screening

-When it comes to cancer, the sooner you spot it, the easier it is to treat.
+When it comes to cancer, the sooner doctors spot it, the easier it is to treat.
 If lung cancer is diagnosed early:

 - Treatment may be more successful

-Research studies show that spotting lung cancer at the earliest stages improves your chances of survival.
-The National Lung Screening Trial (NLST) study found four fewer deaths from cancer when 1,000 study participants were screened with three annual tests.
+Research shows spotting lung cancer at the earliest stages improves the chances of survival.
+The National Lung Screening Trial (NLST) study found four fewer deaths from cancer when 1,000 study participants were screened with three yearly tests.

-Patients with early stage lung cancer often have surgery, radiation and chemotherapy as options.
-When lung cancer is more advanced, there are fewer treatment options available.
-Late stage lung cancer is often inoperable.
+Patients with early stage lung cancer often have choices of surgery, radiation and chemotherapy.
+When lung cancer is more advanced, there are less treatment choices available.
+Late stage lung cancer is often too advanced for surgery.

-Leading medical societies say lung cancer screening is safe and effective for those facing the highest risks of lung cancer.
+Leading medical societies say lung cancer screening is safe and effective for people with the highest risks of lung cancer.
 But the test has drawbacks.
-It is important to consider both the benefits and harms before deciding to have a lung cancer screening.
+It is important to think about both the benefits and possible harms before deciding to have a lung cancer screening.

 - False alarm